New Term, New Start – it’s not just for children!

 Since the end of August, I’ve been lamenting as I counted the remaining days of the summer holidays.
 ‘Til now, I have only imagined what it would feel like to be able to take the summer off.
 Just taking the time to enjoy my now 6 year old daughter without having to look at my watch.
 Guilt and a fabrication of what was expected of me, stopped me.
 Wait!
 Wasn’t my desire to watch her grown up the main reason for starting my own business in the first place?!
 It’s time for a new start!

-Taking the time this summer has made me see that all the reasons that I didn’t want a job are at threat of being the case in my own business too:
+Taking the time this summer has made me see… All the reasons that I didn’t want a job are at threat of being the case in my own business too:

 - feeling like I have to work a certain number of hours a day to feel good enough.